What Wedding Stationery Will I Need?

-Once you’ve told guests which table they’re seated at, you’ll need numbers or names on the tables so guests can tell them apart!
-It’s easy to make your table numbers part of your centrepieces, and you could have fun with them and use photos of you and the groom, your favourite movies or album covers, or pictures of places you’ve visited as a couple as part of your table name.
+You’ll need numbers or names on the tables so guests can tell them apart.
+It’s easy to make your table numbers part of your centrepieces, and you could have fun with them.
+Why not use photos of you and the groom, your favourite movies or album covers, or pictures of places you’ve visited as a couple as part of your table name?

-Table place cards are small cards put on the table above each place at the table, so that the guests know where they’re seated.
-You may prefer guests to pick their own seats, but we recommend place cards so that your catering team can coordinate the table plan with any catering requirements.
+Table place cards are put on the table above each place, so that the guests know where they’re seated.
+We recommend place cards so that your catering team can coordinate the table plan with any catering requirements.

-Depending on the type of reception you are having, a menu allows guests to see what they are going to be served.
-If you’re on a tight budget, then you may feel a menu is unnecessary, but we find that people like to be able to see exactly what ingredients are included in their meals, and if they’re pre-ordered, it’s nice to be reminded of what they asked for!
+Your menu allows guests to see what they are going to be served.
+If you’re on a tight budget, then you may feel a menu is unnecessary, but we find that people like to be able to see exactly what ingredients are included in their meals.
+Plus, if they’ve pre-ordered, it’s nice to be reminded of what they asked for!

 Thank you cards

 Once your big day is over, it’s important to write your thank you cards to everyone who sent you presents and attended your wedding day.
 We recommend writing the cards as you open presents, so that you don’t lose track of who gave you what.
-It is nice to coordinate your thank you letters with the rest of your wedding stationery, so any guest who have kept all your stationery as a memoir of the day can complete their matching set!
+Why not coordinate your thank you cards with the rest of your stationery, so guests can complete their matching set?

 Thank you again to Paper Tree Design for use of their beautiful images.